-- 3.1.1 This stage of the access and connection process involves the Connection Applicant conceptualising the project and engaging with the Host NSP to assess, at a high level and using typical project data, the impact of the new connection at the point of connection. - 3.1.2 The Host NSP is required to provide the ISO with the feasibility study scope and upon doing so, the ISO: - (a) May provide feedback to assist the Host NSP in determining whether to seek the ISO's endorsement of the study scope; and - (b) Must provide the Host NSP with a current NWIS model capable of access and connection studies. - 3.1.3 If requested by the Host NSP, the ISO must review the feasibility study scope and provide the Host NSP with any observations, constraints, approved projects of interest or to the extent the ISO is aware, the names of proponents of other non-approved projects with whom the Host NSP or Connection Applicant may choose to engage. - 3.1.4 The Host NSP may provide the ISO with a copy of the feasibility report and may request the ISO to review and undertake due diligence. - 3.1.5 If requested to do so, the ISO must review the information provided and issue a letter detailing its due diligence findings on: - (a) suitability of single line diagrams; - (b) spot checks of calculations; - (c) review of key findings; - (d) application of the Rules, HTR and GEIP; - (e) network impacts are appropriately covered and the impact on other users is assessed in line with the Rules, HTR and GEIP; and - (f) appropriateness of stakeholder engagement.
+- 3.2.1 This stage of the access and connection process involves the Connection Applicant conceptualising the project and engaging with the Host NSP to assess, at a high level and using typical project data, the impact of the new connection at the point of connection.
+For cost and timing refer to Chapter 5 of this Procedure. - 3.2.2 The Host NSP must provide the ISO with the feasibility study scope and upon doing so, the ISO: - (a) may provide feedback to assist the Host NSP in determining whether to seek the ISO's endorsement of the feasibility study scope; and - (b) must provide the Host NSP with the current NWIS power system model capable of access and connection studies. - 3.2.3 If requested by the Host NSP, the ISO must review the feasibility study scope and provide the Host NSP with any observations, constraints, approved projects of interest or to the extent the ISO is aware, the names of proponents of other non-approved projects with whom the Host NSP or Connection Applicant may choose to engage.
+The NSP may proceed with the feasibility study without ISO feedback. - 3.2.4 The Host NSP may provide the ISO with a copy of the feasibility assessment report and may request the ISO to review and undertake due diligence. - 3.2.5 If requested to do so, the ISO must review the feasibility assessment report provided and issue a letter detailing its due diligence findings on documents which may include: - (a) suitability of single line diagrams; - (b) spot checks of calculations; - (c) review of key findings; - (d) application of the Rules, HTR and GEIP; - (e) network impacts are appropriately covered and the impact on other users is assessed in line with the Rules, HTR and GEIP; and - (f) appropriateness of stakeholder engagement.